How to use Glouton as Nagios NRPE Daemon

 Glouton

-Let's see how to deploy Glouton as a Nagios NRPE daemon and how it can help you transitioning from Nagios monitoring to a newer monitoring system (Bleemeo for example, but not only, Glouton offers plenty connectors).
+Let's see how to deploy Glouton as a Nagios NRPE daemon and how it can help you to transition from Nagios monitoring to a newer monitoring system (Bleemeo for example, but not only, Glouton offers plenty connectors).

 What is NRPE and Glouton?